Tony7817/ymir/README.md

 # Development Guidelines:
 - A microservice should only control table resources related to its business domain.
 - Make full use of goroutines to reduce service call chains.
 Refer to app/bffd/internal/logic/product/productdetaillogic.go for implementation.
+- ID Generation: Snowflake algorithm for all database IDs
+- Insertion Rule: Snowflake IDs must be explicitly generated prior to database insertion